What is captioning?

 Applications for exemption orders and target reduction orders may be lodged with the ACMA:

 - in the financial year preceding the start year of the eligible period applied for; or

 Before an order is made, a draft of the order will be published for public consultation.
 Please go to the Draft orders page to read about applications for exemption orders or target reduction orders.
-The submission period for comments on these applications has closed.
+The submission period for comments on these applications is now open.
 Please go to the Exemption orders and Target reduction orders page to view the orders made by the ACMA.

 Complaints about captioning

 The process for making a captioning complaint differs, depending on whether the program was broadcast on commercial television (such as Channel 7, 9 or 10), subscription television (such as Foxtel) or by a national broadcaster (ABC and SBS).